 This vegan meal prep recipe is quick and easy to put together, using just a few simple ingredients!
 It’s a cauliflower bake full of fiber and plant-based protein.
 See the notes for a lower carb option.

-- 15 oz canned chickpeas, drained (see notes for substitutes)
+- 15 ounce canned chickpeas, drained (see notes for substitutes)

-- 1/4 tsp garlic powder or 1 tsp minced garlic
+- ¼ teaspoon garlic powder or 1 teaspoon minced garlic

 - kosher salt and pepper to taste

-- 4–5 cups cooked rice and/or cauliflower rice (you can combine if desired)
+- 4–5 cups cooked rice and/or cauliflower rice (combine if desired)

-- Preheat oven to 350 F and oil 12×8 casserole dish or glass meal prep container.
-9×13 containers work as well but you might need extra rice to fill.
+- Preheat the oven to 350 F. Spray a 12×8 casserole dish or glass meal prep container with nonstick cooking spray.
 If meal prepping without baking, skip preheat.

-- This is the oven safe meal prep casserole dish I use or Ello has a great 9×13 duraglass baking dish with lid.
+Cooking Tips– This is the oven safe meal prep casserole dish pictured.

 Nutrition Below based off using half rice and half cauliflower rice as the base layer.